nosana-ci/nosana-programs/docs/jobs.md

 ### List
 The `list()` instruction lists a job, with its required data.
-When there is a node available, a [JobAccount](#job-account) will automatically be created.
+When there is a job available, a [RunAccount](#run-account) will automatically be created.
 #### Account Info

 | Name                   | Type                                                                                    | Description                                                                                       |